georgeluan49/Unhinged-Dating/Unhinged Dating.md

+Note: The executable right now only supports Mac OS.
+If you are using another machine, please contact me for the source code!

 This piece of software is a class project of CS 32 at UCLA.
 This is a command-line based dating software.
 Here is how one may use it:
 	Please enter the path of your member database: /home/unhinged-dating/members.txt